pingcap/tidb-dashboard/tools/pd-ctl/README.md

     config set cluster-version 1.0.8              // Set the version of the cluster to 1.0.8
     ```

-- `disable-remove-down-replica` is used to disable the feature of automatically deleting DownReplica.
-When you set it to `true`, PD does not automatically clean up the downtime replicas.
+- `enable-remove-down-replica` is used to enable the feature of automatically deleting DownReplica.
+When you set it to `false`, PD does not automatically clean up the downtime replicas.

-- `disable-replace-offline-replica` is used to disable the feature of migrating OfflineReplica.
-When you set it to `true`, PD does not migrate the offline replicas.
+- `enable-replace-offline-replica` is used to enable the feature of migrating OfflineReplica.
+When you set it to `false`, PD does not migrate the offline replicas.

-- `disable-make-up-replica` is used to disable the feature of making up replicas.
-When you set it to `true`, PD does not adding replicas for Regions without sufficient replicas.
+- `enable-make-up-replica` is used to enable the feature of making up replicas.
+When you set it to `false`, PD does not adding replicas for Regions without sufficient replicas.

-- `disable-remove-extra-replica` is used to disable the feature of removing extra replicas.
-When you set it to `true`, PD does not remove extra replicas for Regions with redundant replicas.
+- `enable-remove-extra-replica` is used to enable the feature of removing extra replicas.
+When you set it to `false`, PD does not remove extra replicas for Regions with redundant replicas.

-- `disable-location-replacement` is used to disable the isolation level check.
-When you set it to `true`, PD does not improve the isolation level of Region replicas by scheduling.
+- `enable-location-replacement` is used to enable the isolation level check.
+When you set it to `false`, PD does not improve the isolation level of Region replicas by scheduling.

 ### `health`